Frequency of credit scores: Monthly

 If you want more protective plans, look to IdentityForce UltraSecure + Credit for excellent protection at a bargain rate, or LifeLock Ultimate Plus for comprehensive identity protection with a full security suite.
 Meanwhile, MyFICO offers the best credit monitoring of any service we've tested if you can afford it.

-This review was originally published April 22, 2021 and has since been updated.
+This review was originally published in April 2021 and has been updated with pricing changes.